cslavenc/isaqb-foundation-summary/docs/description-software-architectures.md

 # Description and Communication of Software Architectures

+Software architectures are usually described with specific **UML diagrams**.
+There are various types of UML diagrams to create blueprints for software architectures. **Business Process Model and Notation (BPMN)** is a modelling language normally used by business analysts etc. to model high-level business processes.
+It is a helpful supplement for UML diagrams.

 - **Black box**: A building block where its internal details are unknown.
 A black box gets an input and usually produces an output.
 Its task has to be clearly defined as well as what kind of input it accepts and output it produces.
 - **White box**: A building block with its internal structure known and specified.
 Usually, white boxes describe a